 Due to the significant number of redemptions of our Class A common stock in connection with our Business Combination, the shares of common stock being registered for issuance or resale are anticipated to constitute a considerable percentage of our public float.
 Additionally, all the shares of common stock being registered for resale were purchased by the Selling Securityholders for prices considerably below the current market price of our Class A common stock.
 This discrepancy in purchase prices may have an impact on the market perception of the stock's value and could contribute to potential downward pressure on the public trading price of our Class A common stock.
 The registration of these shares for issuance or resale creates the possibility of a significant increase in the supply of our Class A common stock in the market.
-The increased supply, coupled with the potential disparity in purchase prices, may lead to heightened selling pressure, which could negatively affect the public trading price of our Class A common stock.
-We will not receive the proceeds from the resale of the shares of common stock by the Selling Securityholders.
+The increased supply, coupled with the potential disparity in purchase prices, may lead to heightened selling pressure, which could negatively affect the public trading price of our Class A common stock by the Selling Securityholders.

 The exercise price of the warrants, in certain circumstances, may be higher than the prevailing market price of the underlying securities.
 The exercise price of the warrants is subject to market conditions and may not be advantageous if the prevailing market price of the underlying securities is lower than the exercise price.
 The cash proceeds associated with the exercise of warrants to purchase our common stock are contingent upon our stock price.
 The value of our common stock may fluctuate and may not align with the exercise price of the warrants at any given time.
 If the warrants are "out of the money," meaning the exercise price is higher than the market price of our common stock, there is a high likelihood that warrant holders may choose not to exercise their warrants.
 As a result, we may not receive any proceeds from the exercise of such warrants.
-On June 16, 2023, the closing sale price of our common stock as reported by Nasdaq was \$11.03 per share and the closing price of our warrants was \$0.44 per warrant.
+On July 6, 2023, the closing sale price of our common stock as reported by Nasdaq was \$10.51 per share and the closing price of our warrants was \$0.49 per warrant.